 LEAF Open Farm Sunday is the farming industry's annual open day.
-A day for farmers to welcome the public onto their farm to discover real farming at first hand.
-Whether you host a simple farm walk for a few people or a full open day, large or small, every event matters reconnecting the public with farming, food production and the countryside.
+It's a great opportunity for farmers to welcome the public onto their farm to discover real farming at first hand.
+Hosting an event helps the public to appreciate and value the important work you do to produce safe, nutritious food, sustainably.

+Whether you host a simple farm walk for a few people or a full open day, large or small, every event matters, reconnecting the public with farming, food production and the countryside.
+The 2018 visitor follow up survey demonstrates the positive and lasting impact LEAF Open Farm Sunday has: